jorsj/fraud-manager-backend/README.md

 ## Architecture

-The application is built with Python using the Flask framework and is served by Gunicorn.
-It exposes a single webhook endpoint that Dialogflow CX calls.
+The application is built with Python using the **FastAPI** framework and is served by **Uvicorn**.
+It exposes two main webhook endpoints that Dialogflow CX calls in sequence, along with a healthcheck endpoint.

 1. A call arrives at Dialogflow CX.
-2. Dialogflow CX triggers a webhook, sending a request to this Cloud Run service.
-The request includes the caller's phone number and the national ID they are querying.
+2. Dialogflow CX triggers a webhook to the `/phone-numbers:check` endpoint.
-3. The service immediately records the query in Firestore.
-4. It checks if the phone number is in the `blocked_phone_numbers` collection.
+3. The service checks if the phone number is in the `blocked_phone_numbers` collection.
     *   If **blocked**, it immediately responds to Dialogflow telling it to block the interaction.
-    *   If **not blocked**, it responds to Dialogflow to allow the interaction and, in the background, triggers an asynchronous process.
+    *   If **not blocked**, it responds to Dialogflow to allow the interaction.
+4. If allowed, Dialogflow CX proceeds and triggers a second webhook to the `/queries` endpoint.
+5. The `/queries` endpoint registers the query details and triggers a background task.
-5. The asynchronous process checks the fraud rules based on the query history for that phone number.
-If the rules are violated, the number is added to the `blocked_phone_numbers` collection for future requests.
+6. The background task runs the fraud detection logic.
+It checks if the phone number has been associated with too many distinct national IDs.
+If a rule is violated, the number is added to the `blocked_phone_numbers` collection for future checks.

 ## Firestore Database Design